iamsumitmandloi/movies_app/README.md

 # Movies Database App 🎬
+I have used LLM while creating this project.

 A Netflix-inspired mobile movie discovery application built with Flutter, demonstrating clean architecture and modern development practices.